 When searching for a pain doctor in Miami or Coral Gables, there are many to choose from.
 However, not all doctors – nor the treatment you receive – will be the same.
 It’s important to choose carefully.
 Qualifications and experience are usually good, objective indicators of a doctor’s quality of care.
-For example, Dr. Mahl is Board Certified in Integrative Medicine and Certified in Age Management Medicine, and he has many years of experience diagnosing and treating pain management conditions.
+For example, Dr. Mahl is Board Certified in Integrative Medicine and Certified in Age Management Medicine.
+He has also many years of experience diagnosing and treating pain management conditions.

 It’s also important to note that with medicine, you often get what you pay for.

 We often hear this question: Another doctor charges less for stem cells and prp or prolotherapy – why shouldn’t I go there so I can save money?

 Here’s Why: Not all doctors are created equal in experience, knowledge, techniques, training, or even common sense.
 Success rates are different in each physician’s hands.
 One doctor may charge more because he doesn’t “cut corners” or use cheap products and equipment.
 That same doctor will use the finest supplies, instruments, and staff to make sure you get the best possible results and chances of success.
 That doctor’s costs may be $500 while others’ may be $50 for “the same” treatment.
 Think about it.
 But boiling it down, you deserve the best care and treatments to improve the quality of your life.

 Miami Pain Clinic & Coral Gables Pain Management – More Information:

 If you would like more information about non-surgical treatment options for pain management, please Contact Us.